-Lamborghini Urus will keep coupe-like silhouette and most of the fins and angles from the concept.
+Lamborghini Urus super sports SUV retains coupe-like silhouette and most of the fins and angles from the concept.

 Lamborghini Urus derives its power from a 4.0-litre V8 twin-turbo engine churning out 641bhp.

 The Italian luxury supercar marquee, Automobili Lamborghini is all set to bring in its first ever super sports SUV – ‘Urus’ – in the Indian market.
 The Lamborghini Urus was recently showcased at the company’s Sant’Agata Bolognese plant in Italy.
 The super sports SUV stole our heart in its concept avatar during its global unveiling at the 2012 Beijing Motor Show.
 Lamborghini claims that the Urus is a “visionary approach based on the infusion of Lamborghini DNA into the most versatile vehicle”.
 The new Lambo super sport SUV shares its platform (MLB) with Audi Q7, Porshce Cayenne and Bentley Betayga.
 Interestingly, the name ‘Urus’ is inspired from the aurochs, which is an extinct species of large wild cattle found in North Africa, Asia and Europe.

 Lamborghini’s first super sport utility vehicle – Urus – will see a release in India on January 11, 2018.
 The production-spec SUV made its global debut a few days ago in Italy.
 Just so you know, the vehicle was first previewed as a concept at the 2012 Beijing Motor Show.
 After a long gestation period, the production model of the SUV was caught on camera while setting hot laps at the Nurburgring racetrack in September 2017.
 The company teased the futuristic sketch of the SUV via an official video.
 Photo Gallery – Lamborghini Huracan RWD Spyder

 – Fancy mesh grille

 – Raked windscreen